-Labour Day is known in Greece as “Ergatiki Protomagia,” meaning “May First of the Workers”.
+Labour Day is an annual public holiday in Greece and is known as “Ergatiki Protomagia,” meaning “May First of the Workers”.

 |2017||1 May||Mon||Labour Day|